mrsehajofficial/Amai-Yuki/README.md

    flutter run
    ```

+## want to help?
+I'm looking for designers/creative minds who want to help make Amai Yuki even more beautiful.
+If you're down to design a custom logo, clean app icons, or some slick in-built profile pictures, hit me up!
+Drop an issue or reach out directly at mr.sehaj.official@gmail.com.

 ---
 *Built with care, pixels, and a lot of caffeine.
 If you like clean code and smooth interfaces, feel free to drop a star.*